Basal Cell Carcinoma

 While there is no standard measure, sun exposure can be generally classified as intermittent or chronic, and the effects may be considered acute or cumulative.
 Intermittent sun exposure is obtained sporadically, usually during recreational activities, and particularly by indoor workers who have only weekends or vacations to be outdoors and whose skin has not adapted to the sun.
 Chronic sun exposure is incurred by consistent, repetitive sun exposure, during outdoor work or recreation.
 Acute sun exposure is obtained over a short time period on skin that has not adapted to the sun.
 Depending on the time of day and a person's skin type, acute sun exposure may result in sunburn.
 In epidemiology studies, sunburn is usually defined as burn with pain and/or blistering that lasts for 2 or more days.
 Cumulative sun exposure is the additive amount of sun exposure that one receives over a lifetime.
 Cumulative sun exposure may reflect the additive effects of intermittent sun exposure, or chronic sun exposure, or both.

 Different patterns of sun exposure appear to lead to different types of skin cancer among susceptible individuals.
 Intermittent sun exposure seems to be the most important risk factor for melanoma.
 BCC appears to share some risk factors with melanoma.[2,3] Some BCCs may be caused by chronic sun exposure, but a large portion (one-third or more) is apparently caused by intermittent sun exposure, similar to that implicated in melanoma.
 Occupational exposures are associated with SCC risk and recreational exposures with BCC risk.
-This exposure-response pattern is consistent with the results from a randomized trial of sunscreen efficacy that found statistically significant protection for the development of squamous cell carcinoma but no evidence at all for protection from the development of BCC.
-It is unlikely that such a trial could be carried out for melanoma because of a lack of statistical power.
-Therefore, the similarities between BCC and melanoma are all the more critical to understand.
+This exposure-response pattern is consistent with the results from a randomized trial of sunscreen efficacy that found statistically significant protection for the development of SCC but no evidence at all for protection from the development of BCC.